suyashverma17/impledgeCode/README.md

-The basic idea is to store the data in trie data structure (i.e. in dictionary like format) and get the all possible suffix to be stored in queue so that we loop over it and check wheather it is a compound word or not and store the largest and second largest word for output.
+The basic idea is to store the data in trie data structure (i.e. in dictionary like format) and get the all possible suffix to be stored in queue so that we loop over it and check wheather it is a compound word or not if suffix is matched with the words present in trie then it is a compound word and alongwith this store the largest and the second largest word for output.